-The AD6688 contains a configurable signal path that allows different features to be enabled for different applications.
-These features are controlled through the chip application mode register (0x0200).
-The chip operating mode is controlled by Bits[3:0] and the chip Q ignore is controlled by Bit 5.
+The AD9208 contains a configurable signal path that allows different features to be enabled for different applications.
+These features are controlled using the chip application mode register, Register 0x0200.
+The chip operating mode is controlled by Bits[3:0] in this register, and the chip Q ignore is controlled by Bit 5.

-The AD6688 contains the following modes:
+The AD9208 contains the following modes:

-- Full bandwidth mode: two 7-bit ADC cores running at full sample rate. - DDC mode: up to four DDC channels.
+- Full bandwidth mode: two 14-bit ADC cores running at full sample rate. - DDC mode: up to four digital downconverter (DDC) channels.

-When the chip application mode has been selected, the output decimation ratio is set using the chip decimation ratio in Register 0x0201, Bits[3:0].
+After the chip application mode is selected, the output decimation ratio is set using the chip decimation ratio in Register 0x0201, Bits[3:0].
 The output sample rate = ADC sample rate/the chip decimation ratio.

-To support the different application layer modes, the AD6688 treats each sample stream (real or I or Q) as originating from separate virtual converters.
+To support the different application layer modes, the AD9208 treats each sample stream (real, I, or Q) as originating from separate virtual converters.

 Table 11 shows the number of virtual converters required and the transport layer mapping when channel swapping is disabled.
-Figure 64 shows the virtual converters and their relationship to the DDC outputs when using complex outputs.
+Figure 77 shows the virtual converters and their relationship to the DDC outputs when complex outputs are used.

-Each DDC channel outputs either two sample streams (I/Q) for the complex data components (real and imaginary) or one sample stream for real (I) data.
-The AD6688 can be configured to use up to eight virtual converters depending on the DDC configuration.
+Each DDC channel outputs either two sample streams (I/Q) for the complex data components (real + imaginary), or one sample stream for real (I) data.
+The AD9208 can be configured to use up to eight virtual converters, depending on the DDC configuration.

 The I/Q samples are always mapped in pairs with the I samples mapped to the first virtual converter and the Q samples mapped to the second virtual converter.
-With this transport layer mapping, the number of virtual converters are the same whether

-- A single real converter is used along with a digital downconverter block producing I/Q outputs, or - An analog downconversion is used with two real converters producing I/Q outputs.
+With this transport layer mapping, the number of virtual converters are the same whether a single real converter is used along with a digital downconverter block producing I/Q outputs, or whether an analog downconversion is used with two real converters producing I/Q outputs.

-Figure 65 shows a block diagram of the two scenarios described for I/Q transport layer mapping.
+Figure 78 shows a block diagram of the two scenarios described for I/Q transport layer mapping.